yesodweb/yesodweb.com-content/blog/2013/10/pipes-resource-problems.md

 prompt finalization.

 pipes-safe includes a SafeT transformer which is almost identical to ResourceT.
-And this transformer guarantees that, no matter what (*for some definitions of no matter what*), a cleanup action is called.
+And this transformer guarantees that, short of a program crash, a cleanup action is always called.
 However, just like ResourceT, it can give no guarantees about promptness.
 I'll get into the details of *why* in my next blog post, but pipes is unable to guarantee that it will run code at a specific point.

 Let's look at one of the examples from the pipes-safe docs: